deadlyicon/Notes/NODE/README.md

 <a name="REPL"></a>
 ## REPL
-The Run Evaluate Print Loop, it's like the console in Chrome Dev Tools, but for Node.
+The Read Eval Print Loop, it's like the console in Chrome Dev Tools, but for Node.

 * Run ```node``` to enter Node REPL.
 * You can define functions in REPL.